giuliabaldini/brainclustering/README.md

 For the training data, the folder should be called `train`, while any name can be chosen for the test/validation data.
 These folders should contain one folder per patient, where the name of the folder is the patient identifier.
 Each patient folder should contain the files `t1, t2, t1ce, flair` and `truth`.
 The file names do not necessarily have to have these names, but they should contain these strings.
 Obviously, if you are only interested in `t1` and `t2`, the other files are not needed.
+The tumor ground truth `truth` is used to compute the MSE in the tumor area, but if it is not available it will be ignored.

-*At the moment only the transformations from T1 are supported*, this is because the scans need to be preprocessed to remove too bright spots that mess up the clustering recognition.
+*At the moment only the transformations from T1 are supported*, this is because the scans need to be preprocessed to remove too bright spots that mess up the cluster recognition.
-The bright spots occured in the BraTS 19 probabibly due to some skull strippig errors.
+The bright spots occured in the BraTS 19 data, probabibly due to some skull strippig errors.
 We managed to find a way to normalize the T1 images, but we have not done that yet with the other sequence types.
-The tumor ground truth `truth` is used to compute the MSE in the tumor area, but if it is not available it will be ignored.

 ```
 /path/to/data